 Once you’ve got all the information hand you can compare your job offers.
 List the factors that are important to you in your job, whether it’s salary, benefits, stress level, learning potential, advancement opportunity, flexibility, work/life balance, ability to work from home, commute time, job description, travel within work, relationship with your team or relationship with your boss.

 Then assign a weight for each factor reflecting how important it is to you - the higher the factor the more important it is to you.
-Also assign a value of fulfilment in that factor for each job offer, for example if you regard learning potential as the 8th most important factor on your list, and you think that this company does it well and you ascribe it with 10, you’d have a total weight of 80 for learning potential within this company.
+Also assign a value of fulfillment in that factor for each job offer, for example, if you regard learning potential as the 8th most important factor on your list, and you think that this company does it well and you ascribe it with 10, you’d have a total weight of 80 for learning potential within this company.

 Do the same for all your decision factors and compare the totals for the jobs in contention.
-You’ll end up with a overall number for each job offer.
+You’ll end up with an overall number for each job offer.
 But remember that you might also want to use your gut feeling along the way; you may have just walked into an office and decided that you liked the people you met and the working environment and you’d be much happier there.

 You can also spend time discussing the offers with your friends and family.
 They might be able to help you see through all the excitement and help you think about what matters most and which job really is right for you.